 Which funds hire the most consultants?

-In our panel of 13 funds, Berkshire Partners turned out to be the most Consulting-focused with almost 50% of their current associate class coming from Bain or BCG.
+In this panel of Berkshire Partners, Altamont and Charlesbank turned out to be the most Consulting-focused with c.20-30% of their staff coming from MBB.

 McKinsey does not have the best PE exits

-From the point of view of recruiting, candidates also need to consider the absolute quantity of consultants that are hired in a given year, as a proxy for probability of being hired.
-The chart below shows the graph on absolute basis, highlighting just how large the intake class of Bain cap and Advent are in a given year.
+From the point of view of recruiting, candidates also need to consider the absolute quantity of associates that are hired in a given year, as a proxy for probability of being hired.
 This has obvious implications on recruiting schedules as some of the smaller funds may simply not hire in a given 2 year period, significantly restricting the probability of getting a job with them.